james-priest/udacity-nanodegree-mws/docs/course-notes/web-tooling-and-automation.md

 Tasks are called with a callback parameter which we call to signal completion.
 Alternatively, Task can return a stream, a promise, a child process or a RxJS observable to signal the end of the task.

 > #### Task Examples on stackoverflow
-> Here's a link that shows each of the five ways we can define a task.
+> The examples use Gulp 3.9.1 but here's a link that shows each of the five ways we can define a task in Gulp 4.0.
 > - [Define a task in Gulp 4.x (stackoverflow)](https://stackoverflow.com/questions/36897877/gulp-error-the-following-tasks-did-not-complete-did-you-forget-to-signal-async).

 #### Option #1: Call the callback function (easiest)